Kannank97/quora/README.md

 # quora
 Quora Question pairs - Kaggle - tcs
+The problem is to find the question pairs which are of same meaning from a given set of question pairs as input

 # input
 The dataset for training must be given as train.csv